Jo Swinson: Member of Parliament (2005–2015)

 Swinson was elected to the House of Commons as the MP for East Dunbartonshire at the 2005 general election.
 She defeated John Lyons of Labour by 4,061 votes, and was the first ever Member of Parliament born in the 1980s.
 As the youngest MP she replaced fellow Lib Dem MP Sarah Teather as the "Baby of the House".
 This lasted until 2009, when Conservative MP Chloe Smith was elected at the Norwich North by-election.

 Swinson was vocal in her opposition to the Iraq War and the Labour government's proposals for national identity cards.
 She has supported measures both by individuals and government to tackle climate change such as conserving energy in the home and the Liberal Democrat policy of introducing green taxes while reducing income tax to offset the burden.
 She supports reducing the voting age to 16 as one way of engaging young people in politics.
 She believes more women should be involved in politics but that encouragement is better than affirmative action in achieving this.
 She opposes positive discrimination to address gender imbalance, and led the argument against positive discrimination to select her party's candidates at their national party conference in 2002, wearing a pink T-shirt inscribed with the slogan, "I am not a token woman".

 Swinson has also called for a "wellbeing index" to be introduced, to be compared against GDP, and tabled an early day motion on the issue in 2008, gaining 50 signatures.
 She found support from MPs such as Vince Cable and Angela Eagle.
 Swinson cited the fact that although standard of living had increased, people's level of wellbeing had been virtually static for some time, according to polls.

-Swinson believed that new prisons ought not to be built and had campaigned vocally, but without success, against the rebuilding of a prison at Bishopbriggs within the constituency.
-She had said that if a prison was built it must not be built cheaply, and that it must not be named after the town in which is to be sited.
-The campaign to give the prison its original name was ultimately successful, as the replacement prison will retain its original name, Lowmoss Prison.
+Swinson believed that new prisons ought not to be built, and had campaigned vocally but without success against the rebuilding of a prison at Bishopbriggs within the constituency.
+She had said that if a prison were to be built it must not be built cheaply, and that it ought not to be named after the town in which it was to be sited.
+The campaign to give the prison its original name was ultimately successful, for the replacement prison was to retain its original name, Lowmoss Prison.

-She is an active campaigner against excessive packaging of chocolate Easter eggs.
-Each year from 2007 saw Swinson attack confectionery manufacturers for wasteful use of non-recyclable materials in packaging of the seasonal goods.
+Swinson is an active campaigner against excessive packaging of chocolate Easter eggs.
+Each year from 2007 saw her attack confectionery manufacturers for wasteful use of non-recyclable materials in packaging of the seasonal goods.
 She has named Guylian as the worst offender, followed by Lindt, Baileys and Cadbury.

 Swinson successfully held her seat of East Dunbartonshire in the 2010 general election, although with a slightly decreased majority.
 Her party, the Liberal Democrats, subsequently entered into a coalition with the Conservative Party.